 Hi!
-We’re Game Box Monthly, a group of gamers and geeks of all different stripes, but all working to bring the best possible tabletop game experience directly to our subscribers’ doorsteps.
-Brian started Game Box Monthly in the summer of 2014 with a couple of Reddit posts and an ugly logo.
-From there we’ve grown to thousands of subscribers, tens of thousands of shipments, and deliveries to every state and every continent.
+We’re Game Box Monthly, a group of gamers and geeks of all different stripes, all working to bring the best possible tabletop game experience directly to our subscribers’ doorsteps.
+Brian started Game Box Monthly in the summer of 2014 all via a couple of Reddit posts and from there we’ve grown to thousands of subscribers, tens of thousands of shipments, and deliveries to every state and every continent.
 It’s been an interesting ride, and not always a smooth one as we learn from day to day how to best satisfy the tabletop world’s needs in a truly unique way, but we look forward to continued growth hand in hand with you, our customer.

-Our mission is to introduce people to their next favorite game and help them connect with each other the good old fashioned way – around the table, laughing and talking, and rediscovering the original social network.
+Our mission is to introduce people to their next favorite game and help them connect with each other the good old fashioned way – around the table, laughing and talking, and rediscovering their ORIGINAL social network.
 To do that, we’re going to find and champion the best tabletop games and content the hobby has to offer.
 And make sure people have the best possible experience when they gather around the table.
-Join us?

-Brian started Game Box in 2014 with no money and no experience in starting a business.
+Founder, CEOBrian started Game Box in 2014 with no money and no experience in starting a business.
 Miraculously, we’re still here on the far side of three years.
-When Brian isn’t spinning a hundred different plates at once, he’s….well he doesn’t really do anything besides Game Box stuff.
-But sometimes you can find him walking around the neighborhood playing PokemonGo and someday he’s going to get back to his own board game designs.
+When Brian isn’t spinning a hundred different plates at once, he’s… well he doesn’t really do anything besides Game Box work.
+But SOMETIMES you can find him walking around the neighborhood playing PokemonGo, reading books about Economics and someday he’s going to get back to designing his own board games.

 READ OUR LATEST BLOG